Postrediori/HuaweiMobileDashboard/README.md

 ## TODO

-* [x] Safer XML parser
-* [x] LTE Band selector.
-It is possible to specify LTE bands, but without non-standard firmware it is impossible to check what LTE band is actually in use or what are the EARFCN frequency codes.
 * [ ] Adjust refresh rate.
 Now it is handled by `UPDATE_MS` variable in the script.

 ## Acknowledgments